radius-project/docs/docs/content/contributing/overview/index.md

 | **Recipes** | Commonly used [Recipe](https://docs.radapp.io/recipes) templates for Radius Environments | [radius-project/recipes](https://github.com/radius-project/recipes/blob/main/CONTRIBUTING.md) |(https://github.com/radius-project/recipes/blob/main/CONTRIBUTING.md) |
 | **Dashboard** | The frontend experience for Radius |[radius-project/dashboard](https://github.com/radius-project/dashboard/blob/main/CONTRIBUTING.md) |
 | **Bicep** |  Temporary fork of the [Bicep repo](https://github.com/azure/bicep) used to inject the Radius types into the Bicep language.
 Contains both the Bicep CLI and the Bicep VS Code extension. | [radius-project/bicep](https://github.com/radius-project/bicep/blob/radius-compiler/CONTRIBUTING.md) |

-### Troubleshooting common issues

-#### Visual Studio not authorized for single sign-on

-If you receive an error saying Visual Studio Code or another application is not authorized to clone any of the Radius repositories you may need to re-authorize the GitHub app:

-1. Open a browser to https://github.com/settings/applications
-1. Find the applicable app and select Revoke
-1. Reopen app on local machine and re-auth